 A primary teaching career can be extremely rewarding, guiding pupils through the very important early stages of their educational journey.
 A key focus of primary teaching jobs is to enable pupils to develop their cognitive, verbal and numerical skills by encouraging them to actively participate in classroom activities through creative teaching strategies.

-Being a Primary Teacher
+What does a Primary Teacher do?